MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 ---
-title: Migrate a cluster to Azure Stack HCI using new hardware
+title: Migrate clustered VMs to new Azure Stack HCI hardware
-description: Learn how to Migrate a cluster to Azure Stack HCI using new hardware
+description: Learn how to migrate clustered VMs to new Azure Stack HCI hardware
 author: v-dasis
 ms.topic: how-to
 ms.date: 12/01/2020